Skip to main content

 A herniated disk should, if possible, be treated conservatively, which means without surgery because, in most cases, therapy with painkillers and supportive measures such as physiotherapy helps.
 In 90 percent of herniated disks, symptoms improve without surgery.
 However, there are also situations in which surgery is useful or even urgently necessary.

-Specialists in the Field of Disk Surgery
+Specialists in Disk Surgery

 Information About the Field of Disk Surgery